Understanding Liminal Spaces in Counselling & Psychotherapy

 Counselling face-to-face gives you a calm, confidential place away from daily pressures, where you can speak freely, feel heard, and focus entirely on yourself.

 Designed for adults over 18 years who are looking talk things through, I offer 50-minute counselling sessions in a private, welcoming space in Redruth, in the heart of Cornwall.
-You’re never tied in; you can begin with a single, focused counselling session to see how it feels, or work with me over time towards lasting change.

 If stepping into a therapy room feels too much right now, or travelling to Redruth isn’t possible, online or telephone counselling sessions offer a way to begin from where you are.
 You only need a quiet space, a device you feel comfortable with, and, for video sessions, a stable connection.